Siebel Si 204: Variants

-A instrument flight trainer developed by ČKD (BMM) in the Protectorate of Bohemia and Moravia; the first D-0 pre-series aircraft was delivered in January 1943 plus another 44.
+An instrument flight trainer developed by ČKD (BMM) in the Protectorate of Bohemia and Moravia; the first D-0 pre-series aircraft was delivered in January 1943 plus another 44.
 Production of the D-1 was carried out by Aero and BMM.
-D-3 aircraft were built with wooden wings and tailplanes in an effort to relieve pressure on the Aluminium supply.
+D-3 aircraft were built with wooden wings and tailplanes in an effort to relieve pressure on the aluminium supply.